jameslmoss/PoE-Launcher/README.md

 *  Version: 1.0.3
 *  [Download](https://github.com/jameslmoss/PoE-Launcher/releases/latest "Download") the latest version

-PoE Launcher was born because I got tired of manually setting the process priority of Path of Exile to Above Normal, so I descided to automate that task with a script.
+PoE Launcher was born because I got tired of manually setting the process priority of Path of Exile to Above Normal.
+So I descided to automate that task with a [autohotkey](https://www.autohotkey.com) script.
 PoE Launcher can automate launching, closing and tweaking the client window.
 It also can load links to files from a QuickLinks folder for easy access to often used tools.

 Menu Functionality
 - Click for a popup that will ask to close the launched program windows